Map Tiles

 <link rel="stylesheet" type="text/css" href="https://unpkg.com/[email protected]/dist/maplibre-gl.css">

-Use the Map style link to create a vector basemap layer in MapLibre GL.
-The style definition contains all required attribution, zoom settings, and other map options.
+You must use the Map style link to create a base map layer in MapLibre GL.
+This style link contains a comprehensive definition of the map's visual appearance, including important details such as attribution requirements, zoom settings, and other map options.

 HTML